raylene/eng-handbook/feedback/writing-multiple-reviews.md

 # Guide to Writing Multiple Performance Reviews

-*This is most useful for writing multiple downward and peer reviews in a single review cycle.*
+*This guides assumes your company has a structured performance review process where written feedback is periodically gathered in multiple directions.
+E.g. **self** for your own work, **upward** for feedback you write for your manager, **downward** for feedback you as a manager write for your team members, and **peer** for feedback written for others in the organization.
+These tips are most useful for writing multiple **downward** and **peer** reviews in a single review period.*

 ## Step 0: Have your review instructions ready
 For sample review prompts and templates, see: <a href="feedback/perf-review-templates.md">Performance Review Templates</a>